Local Human Resources

 It is your manager’s responsibility to set goals and expectations for you.
 Even prior to that, those who manage supervisors should provide direction so there is consistency across the unit in how performance reviews are conducted and how they relate to the employee development process.
 Your manager should start the conversation with you to set expectations and schedules for self-appraisals and performance reviews.

 UCOP leadership believes that providing objective performance feedback to each employee is one of a manager’s most important responsibilities.
 If your manager has not initiated the goal-setting process, you should begin by scheduling time with your manager to discuss it.
 Setting and evaluating performance goals and expectations is an interactive process, so you should actively participate by looking back over the year and completing your own self-appraisal.
-You might also find it helpful to take the course The Employee Role in Performance Appraisals through the UC Learning Center.
+You might also find it helpful to take the course The Employee Role in Performance Appraisals.

 Is there a process for me to provide feedback about my manager’s performance?